mcclaskey/batch_fslstats/README.md

 ```
 git version
 ```
-If nothing comes up then you do not have git installed.
-Follow [these instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to find the command that installs it.
+If nothing comes up then you need to install git.
+See the top of [this page](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to find the command that installs it.

 ### 5. Clone this repo to your computer